 Questions regarding technology recommendations can be directed to the IT Service Desk or the school office.

 Students in the Tourism - Destination Marketing Diploma program will be invited to apply to the co-op option during their first academic semester.
 Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third semesters of their program.
+Students enrolled in the co-op option are required to complete a four-month, paid work term between the second and third semesters of their program.

 Courses and course descriptions are subject to change.